spolu/gym_fuzz1ng/README.md

 # gym-fuzz1ng

-Fuzzing gym environment based on afl (american fuzzy lop) for a variety of well known libraries (libpng for now) as well as simpler examples.
+OpenAI Gym[0] environment for binary fuzzing of a variety of libraries (libpng for now), executables, as well as simpler examples.

+The environment's engine is based on american fuzzy lop[1] (afl) and capable of thousands of executions per seconds for moderaltely sized executables.

 The action space is the following:
 ```